SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 GET /api/v1/Appointment/123
 ```

-Underneath the covers, this call is actually invocating the AppointmentAgent GetAppointmentEntity web service method.
+Underneath the covers, this call is actually invocating the AppointmentAgent `GetAppointmentEntity` web service method.
 The following example displays a few more examples of how the API calls into NetServers web service infrastructure.

-**Example REST resources and Wcf method invocations:**
+**Example REST resources and WCF method invocations:**

 | | REST resource| WFC method |
 |-|---|---|